turmoni/micropython-lib/micropython/lora/README.md

        below.

    - An instance of the `RxPacket` class.
-This means the modem has received this packet since the last call to `poll_receive()`.
+This means the modem has received this packet since the last call to `poll_recv()`.
 Whether or not the modem is still receiving after this depends on whether the receive was started in `continuous` mode or not.)

-4. If `poll_receive()` returned `True`, go back to step 2 and wait for the next opportunity to call `poll_receive()`.
+4. If `poll_recv()` returned `True`, go back to step 2 and wait for the next opportunity to call `poll_recv()`.
 (Note that it's necessary to test using `is True` to distinguish between `True` and a new packet.)

-It is possible to also transmit packets while receiving and looping between steps 2 and 4.
-The driver will automatically suspend receiving and resume it again once transmitting is done.
-It's OK to call either the Simple API `transmit()` function or the low-level transmit API (see below) in order to do this.
+It is possible to also send packets while receiving and looping between steps 2 and 4.
+The driver will automatically suspend receiving and resume it again once sending is done.
+It's OK to call either the Simple API `send()` function or the low-level send API (see below) in order to do this.

 The purpose of the low-level API is to allow code to perform other unrelated functions during steps 2 and 3.
-It's still recommended to call `modem.poll_receive()` as soon as possible after a modem interrupt has occurred, especially in continuous receive mode when multiple packets may be received rapidly.
+It's still recommended to call `modem.poll_recv()` as soon as possible after a modem interrupt has occurred, especially in continuous receive mode when multiple packets may be received rapidly.